 Source: Stantec Consulting Ltd, Los Reyes Technical Report, Dated April 2, 2020

-Prime Mining has completed an initial, Phase 1 exploration program at Los Reyes consisting of comprehensive data analysis, regional and detailed geological mapping, trenching and including over 25,000 metres of core drilling.
+Prime Mining has completed two phases of drilling over the last 2 years at Los Reyes with completion of over 100,000 meters in 401 holes.
 Results to date show that the deposits are much larger than previously reported with several new discoveries including bonanza grade gold-silver mineralization discoveries outside of the currently defined resources.
 Originally considered to be a small-scale, high-grade heap leach operation, Los Reyes is quickly transitioning to become a high margin open pit milling operation.

 PRINCIPAL OBJECTIVES GOING FORWARD